groda/the_ultimate_gitignore_guide/README.md

 # What is `.gitignore`?

-`.gitignore` is a text file containing a list of all files that should be ignored by git, that is no change in those files should be recorded in the Git repository.
+`.gitignore` is a text file that contains a list of patterns matching the files Git should ignore, meaning no changes to those files will be recorded in the Git repository.

 From the [Git documentation](https://git-scm.com/docs/gitignore):
 > gitignore - Specifies intentionally untracked files to ignore